 - Use an online counseling platform

-Seeking free counseling near me?
+Seeking counseling near me?

 - Substance Abuse and Mental Health Services Administration's helpline: 800-662-4357.